10 Best Vacuums for Cleaning Your Home of 2023

 - Some customer complaints on effectiveness on carpets, functionality, and customer service.

 Black+Decker 20v Max Handheld: Best Cordless Handheld Vacuum

-The Lithium ion battery offers deep suction throughout its use compared to other batteries that lose suction while you’re in the middle of a cleaning.
-Running out of power is not something customers want based on rating reviews.
+The lithium-ion battery offers deep suction throughout its use compared to other batteries that lose suction while you’re in the middle of a cleaning.

 Shark Navigator NV352: Best Upright Vacuum with Sealed HEPA Filter